National Guard Responds in Capitol

-U.S. Army Col. Chris McKinney, commander of the 177th Military Police Brigade, Michigan National Guard and Joint Task Force Independence, right, meets with Deputy Chief Jeffrey J. Pickett, U.S. Capitol Police Jan.
+U.S. Army Spc.
+Reynaldo Garza, with 1st Battalion, 293rd Infantry Regiment, Indiana National Guard, based in Ft.
+Wayne, Indiana, stands guard near the U.S. Capitol grounds in Washington, D.C., Jan.
 31, 2021.
 The National Guard has been requested to continue supporting federal law enforcement agencies with security, communications, medical evacuation, logistics, and safety support to state, district and federal agencies through mid-March.
 (Army National Guard photo by Capt.
 Joe Legros)

 |Date Taken: